How Much Does it Cost to Remove a Popcorn Ceiling?

 - Retexture it: If you’re restoring a home and want to return it to something like its original appearance, then applying a new texture is an option.
 Or, you might apply a skim coat to fill in texturing known as knock-down texturing to create a smooth ceiling.
 Either are labor-intensive.
 While it can be a DIY project, it takes experience to give new texturing the desired look and uniformity.

 - Cover it with drywall: Lightweight ceiling gypsum board is used to cover the ceiling.
 Joints are taped and mudded before the ceiling is primed and painted.
-This is a material-intensive approach, but in some situations with an old wavy ceiling for instance, the preferred way.
+This is a material-intensive approach, but in some situations with an old wavy ceiling for instance, the preferred way is to just install a drywall ceiling over the old popcorn.

 Lead testing kits ($9-$14) and asbestos testing kits ($25-$40) are sold online and at hardware/home improvement stores.
 They give immediate results or include lab testing in the cost.
 They are a cheap investment in protecting your health.